 There are four establishments to enjoy food and drink.
-Restaurant La Rive and the Amstel Brasserie are located in the basement, and enjoy the most wonderful views at canal level, giving a sense that you are floating on the canal.
+Restaurant La Rive and the Amstel Brasserie are located in the basement and enjoy the most wonderful views at canal level, giving a sense that you are floating on the canal.
 Champagne breakfast is served in the restaurant, and it is quite an amazing display of food.

 There is also an option to have an individually prepared breakfast.
-On the ground level in the lobby, there is the A Bar, where there is an extensive cocktail menu and the bartender is very knowledgeable about what you are just about to enjoy.
+On the ground level in the lobby, there is the A Bar, where there is an extensive cocktail menu, and the bartender is very knowledgeable about what you are just about to enjoy.
 The first floor is where the Amstel lounge is situated.
 If time allows, enjoy the afternoon tea here, another occasion to savor with those canal views.

-5. Presidente InterContinental Cozumel Resort & Spa
+4. Presidente InterContinental Cozumel Resort & Spa

 The InterContinental Presidente Cozumel Resort & Spa hotel lies on a palm-fringed Caribbean island amid one of the world’s largest coral reef systems: the “Arrecifes de Cozumel” marine park.
-Guests can relax on the white sands, gaze out into the azure blue, swim in the beachside infinity pool or unwind in the serene spa.
+Guests can relax on the white sands, gaze out into the azure blue, swim in the beachside infinity pool, or unwind in the serene spa.

 If you are looking for a beautiful InterContinental Resort near America with a dreamy beach, the Presidente InterContinental Cozumel Resort & Spa is probably your best choice.

-Hotel facilities include a 24-hour business center and the acclaimed Scuba Du dive center offering reef diving and snorkelling trips with expert instructors.
+Hotel facilities include a 24-hour business center and the acclaimed Scuba Du dive center offering reef diving and snorkeling trips with expert instructors.
 The hotel spa combines Mayan and Oriental ancestral traditions with indigenous fruits and spices in an atmosphere of tranquility.
-The spa offers a variety of unique therapies and massages with revitalizing treatments that will benefit body and soul.
+The spa offers a variety of unique therapies and massages with revitalizing treatments that will benefit the body and soul.

-6. InterContinental David Tel Aviv
+5. InterContinental David Tel Aviv

 InterContinental David Tel Aviv is a modern oasis in the heart of Tel Aviv in Israel, offering a wonderful mix of beach life, history and modern culture.

-This refined, high rise hotel boasts elegant rooms; state of the art conference facilities; a luxury spa with seven treatment rooms, saunas and a relaxation space; and Tel Aviv’s best shops and bars are right on the doorstep while Old Jaffa Port lies just minutes away.
+This refined, high-rise hotel boasts elegant rooms, state-of-the-art conference facilities, a luxury spa with seven treatment rooms, saunas, and a relaxation space, and Tel Aviv’s best shops and bars are right on the doorstep while Old Jaffa Port lies just minutes away.

 Located on the twenty-fourth floor of the hotel with breathtaking views of the Mediterranean Sea, Club InterContinental is the ultimate private urban haven.
-Available exclusively to guests with permitted Club access, it offers check-in and check-out services, breakfast, afternoon tea, all-day refreshments and evening drinks with canapés.
+Available exclusively to guests with permitted Club access, it offers check-in and check-out services, breakfast, afternoon tea, all-day refreshments, and evening drinks with canapés.

 If you can, book one of the redesigned 32m² Club Rooms located on the hotel’s top floors, which deliver the utmost in modern urban design.
-These rooms offer state of the art interiors and a stylish marble bathroom with a soaking tub and separate shower.
-Of course, if you book a stay in one of these rooms you will get access to the exclusive Club InterContinental with private check-in and all-day refreshments.
+These rooms offer state-of-the-art interiors and a stylish marble bathroom with a soaking tub and separate shower.
+Of course, if you book a stay in one of these rooms, you will get access to the exclusive Club InterContinental with private check-in and all-day refreshments.

 If you can’t stretch to a Club Room, we also like the standard rooms.
 Pick one that enjoys a view of the sea.
-The hotel overlooks a mosque and the Mediterranean sea so watching the sunset from your room is a lovely experience.
+The hotel overlooks a mosque and the Mediterranean sea, so watching the sunset from your room is a lovely experience.

-7. InterContinental Madrid
+6. InterContinental Madrid